 DON’T IGNORE THE DRAW

 Although there are no bends to navigate during this short six furlong race, a straight track doesn’t mean a complete absence of bias.
-Stats over the last 30 years indicate that there is a slight, but real advantage from a low draw, starting near the far side rail.
+Stats over the last 30 years or so indicate that there is a slight, but real advantage from a low draw, starting near the far side rail.
 It could be that conditions are more favourable here or it could be that having horses between you and the stand side of you helps maintain the pace.
 Historically, horses starting from stalls are between 1 and 4 inclusive have significantly outperformed the rest, with the four stall to the outside of this group, 5 to 8 inclusive, being the worst with no wins in this period.

 AN INCREASINGLY IMPOSSIBLE DOUBLE

-Over the years, many Stewards’ Cup champions have returned to Goodwood seeking more success in this lucrative handicap.
-It’s been an incredibly long time since one has succeeded though, with Rex Imperator perhaps highlighting best how difficult a double win is.
+Rex Imperator perhaps highlights best how difficult securing a double win is.
 The then William Haggas-trained horse won the race in 2003 but wound up stone last 12 months later despite only setting off rated four pounds higher.
 Although this is rather an extreme example, former champions rarely come close in future attempts.
-It’s been over 50 years since we last witnessed a double winner and it could be a long time before the drought ends.
+Could there be another 50 year drought before we see the next two-time Stewards’ Cup winner?

 DOUBLE WINNERS OF THE STEWARDS’ CUP